-If you have a waterfront property, you will know about the risks of rising sea levels and ocean water encroachment.
+If you have a waterfront property, you know about the risks of rising sea levels and ocean water encroachment.
 You thus naturally worry about the sea encroaching your property and perhaps even eroding land.

 This is where a seawall or retaining wall helps.

-What is a seawall?
+What is a seawall construction?

 It is a massive concrete, steel, or stone structure that extends along the shoreline stretch that’s most risky of erosion.
 It’s most popularly found on urban beaches, protecting humans and their activities from waves, tsunamis, and tides.